codefellows-talent/codefellows-talent-backend/README.md

   * AWS_SECRET_ACCESS_KEY - a valid AWS secret access key
   * S3_CSV_URI - the full URL of the CSV the server should consume
     * *Note: despite the name, it need not be hosted on AWS S3.*
   * EMAIL_SOURCE - email source
-    * EMAIL_TARGET - target email
+  * EMAIL_TARGET - target email for notifications sent to Code Fellows
   * AWS_REGION - AWS region where SES is hosted

 4. Run `yarn start`
   * For local testing, it is recommended to run `yarn watch` instead